hasura/graphql-engine/docs/graphql/manual/event-triggers/create-trigger.rst

 **Webhook URL**

 The HTTP(s) URL which will be called with event payload on configured operation.
 Must be a POST handler.
-This URL can be entered manually or can be picked up from an environment variable (*the environment variable needs to be defined before using it for this configuration*).
+This URL can be entered manually or can be picked up from an environment variable (*the environment variable needs to be set before using it for this configuration*).

 Advanced Settings
 -----------------